khalid-naami/khalid-naami.github.io/blog/2026-04-19-how-to-trade-positive-gamma.md

 slug: how-to-trade-positive-gamma-calm-markets
 ---

-# How to Trade Positive Gamma: Strategies for Calm Markets
+# Trading Positive Gamma: Strategies for Calm Markets

 Many novice traders approach the market with a "one-size-fits-all" strategy, buying breakouts or selling premium regardless of the underlying structural environment.
 As an academic strategic analyst, I can tell you that this is a mathematical error.